(FICTION 6,870 words) (BACK TO HOME PAGE)

 Back in Vienna, Liz’s knowledge and experience directed her to January 3rd’s auspicious Mercury-Jupiter conjunction and waxing moon.
-And New Year – the time of renewal – would be a natural opportunity to rekindle amour with displays of heartfelt warmth.
+And New Year – the time of renewal – would be a natural opportunity to rekindle amour.

 To help while away the dreary days until The Call she compiled La Liste: